robotology/blocktest/README.md

 ### 4.5.2.
 Yarp commands
-These commands are contained in the yarp command library.
+These commands are contained in yarp command library.

 -   **yarpreset**